I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 I see DIYers do this all the time.
 They don’t take the time to gather all the supplies together.

-Then they begin the project only to realize they have forgotten something.
-Now, they have to stop what they are doing to go retrieve what is needed.
-The back and forth is not only wasting time but it’s also creating extra work.
+Then, they begin the project only to realize they have forgotten something.
+Now, they have to stop what they are doing to retrieve what is needed.
+The back-and-forth is not only wasting time but also creating extra work.

 Another problem with not collecting all your supplies prior to getting started is that it sometimes leads to laziness or “trying to figure it out.”